vishakha07n/NLP-Preprocessing-Engine/Task_3_Chatbot_using_Transformers/README.md

-NLP Chatbot using Transformers
+###NLP Chatbot using Transformers
 Project Description

 This project is a simple conversational chatbot built using transformer-based NLP models from Hugging Face.
 The chatbot interacts with users in natural language and generates meaningful responses dynamically.

 Objective

-To build an interactive chatbot that can understand user queries and generate human-like responses using pre-trained transformer models.
+To build an interactive chatbot
+To understand user queries
+To generate human-like responses using pre-trained transformer models Technologies Used

-Technologies Used
 Python
 Hugging Face Transformers